 - To make a selection.
 Tap on a cell and HOLD for about a half second till the red selection rectangle appears, then drag to select the cells.
 If you don't hold for a half second before dragging, the view will scroll instead of selecting.
 There is a subtle difference between scrolling and selecting.
-For selecting think, "Hold then drag". - \circ $\;$ After making the selection, select the action in the edit tools.
-These actions are described below. - The select all button is visible in select mode.
-Tapping it will select all the warps or wefts in the pattern.
+For selecting think, "Hold then drag". - After making the selection, select the action in the edit tools.
+These actions are described below.